ericgor56/Elk-Stack-Project-1/README.md

 | Web 2       | Web Server  | 10.0.0.8   | Linux            |
 | Elk server  | Monitor     | 10.1.0.4   | Linux            |

-The load balancer is configured to balance Web 1 and Web 2 only

 ## Access Policies